 Making social media work for your marine business

-Social media may be nothing new, but nevertheless, many small to medium enterprises are still not adopting best practices, or using the reach and influence of the many platforms to their full advantage; marine businesses included.
+Social media may be nothing new, but nevertheless, many marine businesses are still not adopting best practices, or using the reach and influence of the many platforms to their full advantage.

-As an SME, it’s easy to compare ‘likes’ and ‘follows’ with the larger industry players only to become disheartened when your following is overshadowed threefold, but don’t let this put you off.
-You may not have the budget to employ a full-time social media manager, but by following a few simple rules and guidelines, those who are willing to put a little time and effort in to their social media strategies could soon see dramatically improved results, and increased SEO and ranking benefits.
+As an SME, it’s easy to compare ‘likes’ and ‘followers’ with the larger industry players only to become disheartened when your following is overshadowed threefold, but don’t let this put you off: You may not have the budget to employ a full-time social media manager, but, by following a few simple rules and guidelines, those who are willing to put a little time and effort in to their social media strategies could soon see dramatically improved results, and increased SEO and ranking benefits.

 Yachting Pages details the steps for making social media work for your marine business as part of your marine marketing strategy.

-Social media is a great way to raise awareness of your brand and its innovative products, quality services and outstanding customer care.
+Social media is a great way to raise awareness of your business or brand and its innovative products, quality services and outstanding customer care.
 It provides a space to talk about your latest news and developments; to connect and learn from your followers; and to have fun, of course.
+Social media is a great way to target yachties and yacht crew on the move and get your name out there.

-It allows you to build a loyal following
+Social media allows you to build a loyal brand following

-Although it’s a long-term strategy to build a social media following, it’s worth it to form a loyal fan base that is interested in hearing about your business and what it has to say.
-This engagement is crucial to building a larger following, and more importantly, to providing a source of traffic that isn’t reliant on traffic from internet search engines.
+Although it’s a long-term strategy to build a social media following, it’s worthwhile to form a loyal fan base that is interested in hearing about your business and what it has to say.
+This engagement is crucial to building a larger following, and more importantly, to providing a source of traffic that isn’t reliant on traffic from 'organic' search via search engines.

-Although everyone has their own favourite social platforms (and theories about which are the most relevant or effective), we believe that Facebook, Twitter, LinkedIn, Google+, Instagram, Pinterest and YouTube are among the most powerful for marine businesses, generally following the rule of quality over quantity: You want to target platforms with users who might invest in your products and services, rather than those who are just inactive bystanders.
+Although everyone has their own favourite social platforms (and theories about which are the most relevant or effective), we find that Facebook, Twitter, LinkedIn, Google+, Instagram, Pinterest and YouTube are among the most powerful for marine businesses, generally following the rule of quality over quantity: You'll want to target platforms which fit with your market's demographic to encourage sharing and engagement, rather than finding your following is made up of inactive bystanders.

 Besides offering an interactive place to connect and share business news and content, Facebook also has a wealth of different apps and connectivity features that make it easy to link to your brand’s other social media channels, saving precious time.
 The more you post, the more you will appear on your fan’s timelines meaning that your brand is constantly on their mind: It’s almost like an instant, interactive business newsletter, but, beware of spamming.

-With a total of 380 million users worldwide as of June 2015, LinkedIn is the world’s largest professional social network.
-It offers the ideal place to share industry news and updates, and to start discussions.
-LinkedIn Pulse is particularly good for sharing content.
+With a total of 467 million users worldwide as of October 2016, LinkedIn is the world’s largest professional social network.
+It offers the ideal place to share industry news and updates, and to start discussions with your industry peers.
+LinkedIn Pulse is particularly good for sharing such content.

 As part of their plan for world-domination, the majority of internet-users are linked into Google+ in one way or another: Whether that’s through Google Mail, Google Analytics, YouTube etc. But, with around 2.2 billion users signed up to the platform, it’s been discovered that only around four to six million users (9%) actively post content when assessed in January 2015.